ael-code/dir-listing-bootstrap/README.md

 #### Requirement

-- Web Server (tested with lighttpd)
+- Web Server (tested with lighttpd and nginx)
 - php5

 #### Installation

 Create a folder "dirl" in your web-root and put all files in there.
-Edit your web server rules to redirect directory listing request to "dir_listing.php
+Edit your web server rules to redirect directory listing request to "dirl/dir_listing.php

 #### Configuration